Raphtory/raphtory.github.io/docs/user-guide/querying.md

 ## Edge metrics

 We can also investigate individual edges.
 Here we can look at the edges in both directions between `FELIPE` and `MAKO`.
+Here, while there were many interactions between the two baboons, these interactions are represented by just two edges, one for each direction, with each interaction marked as an update in the edge's history.
+Below, we can see the edge between Felipe and Mako and the times of each interaction.

 {{code_block('getting-started/querying','friendship',['Edge'])}}
 !!!
 Output